Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Main result 1: Sample complexity of -distance–based learning

-We emphasize that the supremum is essential in the upper bound.
-An upper bound must guarantees $(\epsilon,\ell_{\infty},\delta)$-criteria uniformly over the entire parameter space.
-Since $\ell_{\infty}$ accurate learning requires simultaneous control of every coordinate at every parameter value, the sample size must be sufficient to accommodate the most statistically challenging coordinate at the most unfavorable parameter point.
-This worst-case requirement is precisely captured by the supremum of the largest diagonal component of the inverse FIM.
+Finally, we emphasize that the supremum and the maximum are essential in the upper bounds.
+An upper bound must guarantee the $(\epsilon,\ell_{\infty},\delta)$-criterion uniformly over the entire parameter space.
+Since $\ell_{\infty}$-accurate learning requires simultaneous control of every coordinate at every parameter value, as specified in Eq.~\eqref{eq:defofellinfty}, {the number of repetitions $M$} must be sufficiently large to accommodate the most statistically challenging coordinate at the most unfavorable parameter point.
+This worst-case uniform requirement is precisely captured by the supremum of the largest diagonal component of the inverse FIM.